 These beliefs direct our decisions and shape our behaviors towards everything around us, including our family, work, and community.
-Asking the right questions is the key to becoming aware of a person’s belief system, hence knowing the person’s world model.
+Asking the right questions is the key to becoming aware of a person’s belief system and, hence, their world view.

-The one question that I feel can profoundly enable understanding a person’s belief system is by asking what life is according to him/her?
+The one question that I feel can profoundly enable understanding a person’s belief system is asking what life is according to him or her.
 Some people will answer that life is a race.
-We all have heard this phrase in the movie, Three Idiots, haven’t we?
-If a person thinks that life is just a race, they will likewise be thinking to excel throughout everyday life and never really reflecting and enjoying the moment at all.
-They will consistently be pursuing attaining better grades in education or securing more enormous salaries because, for them, life is mainly about winning and losing OR pass and fail.
+We’ve all heard this phrase in the movie Three Idiots, haven’t we?
+If a person thinks that life is just a race, they will similarly be thinking about excelling throughout everyday life and never really reflecting on or enjoying the moment at all.
+They will consistently be pursuing attaining better grades in education or securing more enormous salaries because, for them, life is mainly about winning and losing, passing and failing.
 Such individuals will mostly be afraid of failure.

 What is life for you?
-And note down your answers with yourself that “Life is …….”; and I assure you will learn a great deal from your answer about yourself.
+And write down your answers to the question “Life is…”; I guarantee you will learn a lot about yourself from your answers.

 The second component of the world model comprises the key decisions:

 We make many decisions during our lives’ early or primitive years.
-Let me quote you an example from the book.
+Let me give you an example from the book.

 Time Line Therapy is a collection of techniques that allow you to gain emotional control over your life.

-So think about it: What critical decision did you take as a child which still stops you from creating the life you deserve?
+So think about it: What critical decision did you take as a child that still stops you from creating the life you deserve?

 If you want to know more about the components of our world models, wait for the next part.